Periodic Update Process (PUP)

 • Ordained Minister Periodic Update

-• A. The PURPOSE:
+A. The Purpose:

-The Periodic Updating Process (PUP) is a devise designed by Church of God Ministries (Ainderson, IN) to assist in determining whether the Church of God ordained minister's sense of calling and commitment remains current, and whether there is active accountability and appropriate relationship to the standards and expectations of ministers of the Church of God.
+The Periodic Updating Process (PUP) is a device designed by Church of God Ministries (Anderson, IN) to assist in determining whether the Church of God ordained minister:

-All active, ordained ministers are to complete the Periodic Updating Process in accordance with the Credentials Manual of the Church of God (section 1.1.2).
+All active, ordained ministers are to complete the Periodic Updating Process in accordance with the Credentials Manual of the Church of God (Section 1.1.2).

 The retired ordained minister is highly encouraged to participate and complete the PUP, but it is not a requirement.